wemove-hamburg/wemove-hamburg.github.io/README.md

 # WeMove Hamburg

-WeMove Hamburg aims to be the single place of truth about the state of mobility in Hamburg, Germany.
+WeMove Hamburg aims to be the single place of subjective objectiveness on mobility in Hamburg, Germany.

 ## Getting Started